Sandbox Engine

 Shovel Mode

-When the shovel mode is enabled then the player can transform the map right ahead from him while moving freely.
+When the shovel mode is enabled then the player can transform the map right ahead of them while moving freely.
 That works best when the asset is a 1×1 tile.

-When the shovel mode is disabled then the player is locked at his position, and the asset is positioned by mouse or arrow keys.
+When the shovel mode is disabled then the player is locked at their position, and the asset is positioned by mouse or arrow keys.

 Shovel mode: ON